 Dr. Charlene Flash – an HIV specialist and primary care doctor based in Houston – joins the superstar roster of health care providers in the latest installment of #AskTheHIVDoc.
 This edition of the popular video series from Greater Than AIDS answers commonly asked questions about HIV prevention, testing and treatment – this time with a focus on women.

-In a series of short, engaging FAQ-style videos, Dr. Flash provides the latest on topics like “Do I need an HIV test?”
+In a series of short, engaging FAQ-style videos, Dr. Flash provides the latest on topics like “What are the symptoms of HIV?”
 “How effective is PrEP?” and “Why are Black women at higher risk of HIV?”

 With her easy-to-understand, direct style, Dr. Flash empowers viewers to make informed decisions and advocate about their sexual health care needs.